Shamrock Pretzels are a great, festive St. Patrick’s Day treat. And they’re only 2 Ingredients: pretzels and candy melts.

 More St. Patrick’s Day Ideas:

-If you’re looking for a few other ways to celebrate St. Patrick’s Day this year, we have a few recipe and craft posts that might interest you.
-Check them out below:
+If you’re looking for a few other ways to celebrate St. Patrick’s Day this year, we have a few more posts for you.

-- Tasty Irish & Green Food For St. Patrick’s Day
+For some great recipes, check out our Tasty Irish & Green Food For St. Patrick’s Day post.

 - Mini pretzels twists